 Class Teacher – Miss Mann

-Please continue reading with your children.
-At this stage of their education, understanding what they are reading is incredibly important as well as looking up (in a dictionary/online) unfamiliar words to learn the meaning of them.
+Please read with your children.
+At this stage of their education, understanding what they are reading is incredibly important as well as looking up (in a dictionary/online) or asking about unfamiliar words to learn the meaning of them.
 When I hear children reading aloud at school, they regularly gloss over words they have misread and it takes an adult asking them to go back and read it again to ensure they have read the right words and have the right meaning.
 Reading a singular word wrong can change the context/meaning of the whole sentence!
-All this comes from asking questions about what they are reading whether the questions are about settings, characters, plots, predictions etc.
+If you are able to, please ask questions about what they are reading whether the questions are about settings, characters, plots, predictions etc. Also, it’s time for those times tables!
+A target for the end of year 4 is to know, by heart, all their times tables and their corresponding division facts.
+That means being able to give an answer without using their fingers to count up/down!

 D + T

-This will continue to be with Mrs Jackson.
+This will be with Mrs Wilson who is a music specialist.

 Please also check out ‘Avocets News’ as information/photos and videos about what is going on in class are regularly published there.